Roll20/roll20-character-sheets/README.md

   Include `[Ars Magica 5th]` in your title and tag `@Riernar`.

-- Open an issue in [Riernar's own repository](https://github.com/Riernar/arm5-sheet) were I develop the sheet.
+- Open an issue in [Riernar's own repository](https://github.com/Riernar/arm5-sheet) where I develop the sheet.
 This is where I schedule up-coming features, so be sure to check here if you have a feature request: maybe it's already in the work !

 ### Contributing